 Choose a Variety

 Garlic adds a lovely delicious flavor to many foods, has a lot of health benefits, and there are several different varieties of garlic.
-In fact, you might be surprised to know there are over 400 classes and types of garlic!
-Experts say garlic can be used in whatever you eat, even desserts.
+In fact, you might be surprised to know garlic has over 400 varieties!
+Culinary experts say you can use garlic in whatever you eat, even desserts.

-While the garlic purchased in the grocery store will sprout, it is not ideal for planting because it has most likely been treated to prevent sprouting, but ones purchased at the farmer’s market or nursery will work fine for planting.
+While the garlic purchased in the grocery store will sprout, it is not ideal for planting.
+The reason for this is because it has most likely been treated to prevent sprouting.
+The ones purchased at the farmer’s market or nursery will work fine for planting.

 Choose a Container

 Any container that is at least 18 inches deep and 12 inches wide will work for this project.
 It does not have to be fancy, just the right size.
 You can use a 5-gallon bucket, a half barrel, or even the large plastic containers from the nursery that are used for trees.

 One imperative regardless of the container you choose is to make sure it has drain holes.
 Other than that, if you plan to plant more than one bulb, make sure that each bulb is at least four inches from the sides and each other.

 Prepare the Soil